MrPancetita/screeps-mrpancetita/screeps-tuto1.md

-# Screeps Tutorial - Lesson 1
+# Screeps Tutorial - Lesson 1: Game UI and basic scripting

 Your spawn creates new units called "creeps" by its method spawnCreep.
 Usage of this method is described in the documentation.
 Each creep has a name and certain body parts that give it various skills.